 - A working SSH login to your Stratus instance.

 - Your database credentials.
-In your Stratus managment panel, expand the MySQL section and click Info to see your database username and password
+In your Stratus management panel, expand the MySQL section and click Info to see your database username and password

 If you have the above, you can proceed.